top of page

 Puppy Exercise Tips

-Exercise Tips for an Appenzeller Puppy
+Exercise Tips for Puppies

 “Exercise not only builds puppies' bodies, it helps build their minds” is the motto that has been ingrained in us, though exercise that’s not appropriate for a puppy’s age and development can cause significant and irreversible damage.